 Course Duration8 months

 Are you interested in beginning your career in Early Childhood Care and Education?
-Portobello Institute’s QQI Level 5 Major Award in Early Years Care and Education is an International qualification that will allow you to begin you to work in an early years setting.
-During this 8-month.
-The content of the course focuses on caring for the needs of young children preparing you to work in a wide variety of settings.
-This course is delivered through blended learning with a supporting workshop for each module held on a Saturday.
-You will also have the opportunity to complete a work experience placement in an early years setting to compliment your studies You will have one-to-one tutor support available throughout the course to aid you with your studies.
+Portobello Institute’s QQI Level 5 Major Award in Early Years Care and Education is an international qualification that will allow you to begin working in an early years setting.
+During this eight-month course, the content of the course focuses on caring for the needs of young children preparing you to work in a wide variety of settings.
+This course is delivered through blended learning which means that you will also have the opportunity to complete a work experience placement in an early years setting to complement your studies.
+Learners are required to complete a total of 50 hours of work experience.
+There is an easy payment plan designed to make this programme affordable.

 Why should I study this course?